madslaz/Burp-Suite-Certified-Practitioner/HTTP Request Smuggling.md

 ### How to Perform Request Smuggling
 - Classic request smuggling attacks involve placing both the `Content-Length` header and the `Transfer-Encoding` header into a single HTTP/1 request and manipulating these so that the frontend and the backend servers process the request differently.
 This is done in different ways depending on the behavior of the two servers:
-    - CL.TE: The frontend server uses the `Content-Length` header and the backend server uses the `Transfer-Encoding` header.
+    - **CL.TE**: The frontend server uses the `Content-Length` header and the backend server uses the `Transfer-Encoding` header.
-    - TE.CL: The frontend server uses the `Transfer-Encoding` header and the backend server uses the `Content-Length` header.
+    - **TE.CL**: The frontend server uses the `Transfer-Encoding` header and the backend server uses the `Content-Length` header.
-    - TE.TE: The frontend and the backend servers both support the `Transfer-Encoding` header, but one of the servers can be induced not the process it by obfuscating the header in some way.
+    - **TE.TE**: The frontend and the backend servers both support the `Transfer-Encoding` header, but one of the servers can be induced not the process it by obfuscating the header in some way.
 - These are only possible, as mentioned, using HTTP/1 requests.
 Browsers and other clients, including Burp, use HTTP/2 by default to communicate with servers that explicitly advertise support for it during the TLS handshake.
 When testing sites with HTTP/2 support, you will need to manually swith protocols in Burp Repeater.
 You can do this in the `Request attributes` section of the Inspector panel.

 ### CL.TE Vulnerabilities